tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 # Verify the Source Code for the Project is Now in GitHub

 - to avoid any potential refresh issues, sign off from `GitHub` then sign back on
-- click `tcrook0` drop-down, in the upper right corner
+- click `tcrook0` drop-down, upper right corner
 - click `Your repositories`
 - find `IntegratedProjects` in the list of repositories displayed and click on it.